Contact

 As a seller, you might be wondering whether you need to legally disclose anything when selling a property.
-The answer is yes, you are legally obligated to disclose all known information about the property to potential buyers, both positive and negative.
+The answer is yes.

 What Do House Sellers Have to Disclose?

-Practically speaking, information about the property is disclosed in the Property Information Form (TA6), which is explained in further detail below.
+Information about the property is disclosed in the Property Information Form (TA6), which is explained in further detail below.

 The TA6 form requires sellers to give details about the property under different categories.
 Some of the categories included in the Property Information Form are: